Dan Cautis

 For many decades Dan has taught Curriculum University and Postgraduate Courses in electrical engineering (at Polytechnic University in Bucharest, Romania, University of California at Berkley Extension) and numerous liberal studies courses and seminars in history of sciences and religion-science relationship.

 He is the author of three patents, and has published more than ten papers in the field of electrical engineering/control systems.
 From 1970-1980 he was Professor of Electrical Engineering at Polytechnic University in Bucharest, Romania, where he received his Master of Science degree in electrical engineering.
+He recently published the book Philosophical and Theological Roots of Modern Science (Editura ARCB 2023) that is intended to be used as a textbook for the students in his classes.
+This book is particularly relevant for students in history of science, philosophy, religion, and social sciences but it may prove equally informative for any reader interested in how the modern science came into being.

 He also continues teaching courses in computer science (Machine Learning, Causality and Bayesian Networks, Embodied AI – A New Paradigm in Artificial Intelligence)